 There are a few types of RAM available.
 For a desktop computer DDR4 RAM is recommended, this is the most recent standard and offers the best performance.
 RAM is also available in different speeds, expressed in MHz or GHz.
 This doesn’t have a large influence on the overall performance of the computer though.

 Graphics adapter (GPU)

-The video memory is of limited importance for us in CAD and 3D applications: for games a large video memory is really important.
-New dedicated graphics adapters all come with at least 2GB of video memory, which already is sufficient for your typical CAD needs.
+The video memory is of limited importance for us in CAD and 3D applications: for video games a large video memory is really important.
+New dedicated graphics adapters all come with at least 2GB of video memory, which is sufficient for your typical CAD needs.